Akanksha4821/Multilingual_ThaparBot/README.md

 This file makes the model usable through any frontend.

-3. index.html (Frontend UI – 1044 LOC)
+3️⃣ index.html (Frontend UI – 1044 LOC)

-A complete web interface that allows users to:
+A complete web interface enabling:

-Type queries
+Typing user queries

-Upload images/PDFs/files
+Uploading images/PDFs/files

-Display model responses
+Displaying model responses

-Serve as the main demo UI for the project

-Only for presentation and user interaction.
+Used only for demo and user interaction.

-4. convert_to_utf8.py (Data Encoding Cleaner – 29 LOC)
+4️⃣ convert_to_utf8.py (Data Encoding Cleaner – 29 LOC)

-Converts every .txt file inside Structured_Data/ to UTF-8 using chardet.
+Converts all .txt files in Structured_Data/ to UTF-8

+Uses chardet to detect source encoding

-Ensures data consistency before embedding.
+Ensures consistent data before embedding

-5. create_structured_collection.py (ChromaDB Builder – 60 LOC)
+5️⃣ create_structured_collection.py (ChromaDB Builder – 60 LOC)

-Loads cleaned text files → generates embeddings → stores them into ChromaDB.
+Reads cleaned text files

+Generates embeddings using e5-small-v2

+Stores vectors + metadata into ChromaDB

-Automatically builds the vector database used by the RAG system.
+Automatically builds the vector database used by the RAG system

-6. DataPreProcessing.ipynb (~100 LOC)
+6️⃣ DataPreProcessing.ipynb (~100 LOC)

+Notebook for data cleaning and formatting

+Removes noise, normalizes text, and prepares structured data

-Notebook used for dataset cleaning, formatting, and manual corrections before UTF-8 conversion and embedding.
+Used before UTF-8 conversion and embedding